PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/hardware.md

 Click on save and the sensor will be saved and you can see it in the sensor table of the hardware page.

 {% hint style="info" %}
 Starting with Craftbeerpi4 `4.1.6` and the UI `0.3.10`, sensors have added a DataType property.
-This allows STrings and DateTime values for Sensors.
+This allows Strings and DateTime values for Sensors.
 One example is the Alarmtimer that you can add as sensor in the hardware section which acts as Alarmtimer.

 Just add a Sensor to your hardware and select Alarmtimer.